2018 Workshop: Tribal Cultural Landscapes and Forest Management

 - David Mather, Archeologist, Minnesota State Historic Preservation Office

-Location: Mille Lacs State Park Visitor's Center, 15066 Kathio State Park Road, Onamia, MN 56359.
+Location: Mille Lacs Kathio State Park Interpretive Center, 15066 Kathio State Park Road, Onamia, MN 56359.
+See this map for directions from park entrance.
 We will provide transportation to field sites.
 Lunch will be provided.

 Cost: $75 SFEC members, $40 students, $140 others